 SC: I do think that people are more drawn to stories — I think this is a Hilton Als idea — that we’re more drawn to stories than anecdotes.
-I don’t think there’s much use in repeating theory for 12 minutes, which is how long Red Film is, and you’re just going to lose your audience.
-There needs to be some sort of reason that it matters on a more human scale and the sort of combination of critical theory and really personal thought, as soon as I feel like it isn’t too much of one thing — really switching back into the other mode works pretty well.
+I don’t think there’s much use in repeating theory for 13 minutes, which is how long Red Film is, and you’re just going to lose your audience.
+There needs to be some sort of reason that it matters on a more human scale and the sort of combination of critical theory and really personal thought.

 MIR: The anxiety for the artist to make something new is what I feel your work slams up to the edge of and then slowly crawls back away from.
 Sometimes you do this by inserting yourself also into the frame, or including models and bodies, and that feels like an entryway to talking about a specific person or idea, rather than wading in this constant image exhaustion.
 [Sara: yeah!]